webeverly/epona/README.md

+# Hackathon 2021 - Akinox

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This project is built with [Learn Next.js](https://nextjs.org/learn).